VladimirSiTozi/MyPortfolio/README.md

 # MyPortfolio

-Fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS and JavaScript.
+A fully responsive personal portfolio website designed to showcase my skills, projects, and achievements.
+This website is built using HTML, CSS, and JavaScript, ensuring compatibility with all devices, including desktops, tablets, and smartphones.

 ## Demo